anveshneta/my_snowflake/README.md

 - **Model**: `daily_summary.sql`
 - **Logic**: Creates a summary of daily turnover and revenue metrics for each `bus_date`.

+### 4. **Incremental dbt Model
+ **Model**: `game_performance_incremental.sql`
+The incremental dbt model is designed to handle new and updated records from an incremental data source and integrate them into the primary GAME_PERFORMANCE_DATA table.
+By using dbt’s incremental materialization, the model ensures efficient updates without reprocessing the entire dataset.

+Key Features
+## Incremental Logic:

+Loads only the new or updated records from the incremental data source into the target table.
+Avoids duplicating existing records by comparing the BUS_DATE.
+## Full Refresh Capability:

+During the first run or a full refresh, the model processes all the incremental data and loads it into the target table.
+## Date-Based Incremental Processing:

+Uses the BUS_DATE column to identify which rows are new or updated.

 ---

 ## Data Quality Checks